Would you like an external hard drive where both your Mac and your PC can interchange files or listen to the same MP3s?

 USB 3.0 and 3.1 are physically different ports but are backwards compatible.
 You may need a cable adaptor if say your Mac has a USB-C port but the Windows PC you want to share with has a USB 3.0 port.

 Not sure on the differences between USB ports have a look at my article on connecting up an external hard drive.
 There is an explanation in that article with pictures of the different USB standards.

-You can go a head without this step but to be honest I've seen Mac's get picky about formatting the drive to ExFAT without it formatted to Mac OS Extended first.
-It only takes a few minutes, I'll tell you how, so why worry about it.
+You can go ahead without step 1.
+But to be honest I've seen Macs get picky about formatting the drive to ExFAT without formatting to Mac OS first.
+It will only take you a few minutes, I'll tell you how, so why worry about it.

-Note: If there are files already on the hard drive you will need to copy them off as formatting will erase the files.
+Note: If there are files already on the hard drive

+You will need to copy them off as formatting will erase the files.

-Whole External Hard Drive Compatible with Mac and PC
+External Hard Drive Compatible with Mac and PC

 1. Power up and sign into your Mac

 Connect the USB cable to your hard drive and plug the other end into your Mac.
 If the drive needs an external power supply, plug that in ahead of connecting up the USB cable.